rodeo-code/slate/README.md

 Documentation of the RodeoCode web API.

-Manage your projects, contributors and payments through one platform.
+Manage your projects, contributors and payments from one platform.

 ### Development